FlipsideCrypto/ethereum-models/models/doc_descriptions/complete_lending/complete_lending_column_docs.md

 {% enddocs %}

-{% docs complete_lending_amount_unadj %}

-The non-decimal adjusted amount of tokens involved in the lending transaction.

-{% enddocs %}

 {% docs complete_lending_amount %}

 The decimal adjusted amount of tokens involved in the lending transaction, where available.